david-garcia-garcia/windowscontainers/sqlserver2022k8s/readme.md

 ### Lifecycle BACKUP

-In backup lifecycle mode the phylosophy of the image is to be **fully stateless** and the only database state to be the data itself contained **in the backups**.
+In backup lifecycle mode the philosophy of the image is to be **fully stateless** and the only database state to be the data itself contained **in the backups**.

 ### Lifecycle PERSISTENT

-In persistent lifecycle mode, the data, system, log and other sql directories are confrigured on boot, and the state of the server is to be preservered with the data in those directories, including any database configuration.
+In persistent lifecycle mode, the data, system, log and other sql directories are configured on boot, and the state of the server is to be preserved with the data in those directories, including any database configuration.
 This would be the most similar setup to a traditional VM based MSSQL Server installation.

 ### Lifecycle ATTACH

-Attach lifecycle mode has the exact same phyolosphy as BACKUP, except that the database state relies on the actual data files instead of the backups.
-Data files are dettached on container teardown, and rea-attached on startup.
+Attach lifecycle mode has the exact same philosophy as BACKUP, except that the database state relies on the actual data files instead of the backups.
+Data files are detached on container teardown, and re-attached on startup.
 The rest of the configuration needs to be declaratively passed through environment.

 ## Instance Startup Configuration